 It’s rare to find so much history, culture, and natural beauty converging on one coastline.
 From the glittering skyscrapers of current-day cosmopolitan cities like Barcelona and Istanbul, through centuries-old influences that are still apparent in places like Lisbon and Dubrovnik, to the archaeological remains of ancient civilizations such as Pompeii or Ephesus -The Mediterranean is a jewel waiting to be explored!

-The winds are most favorable from November to March so that’s when you should book your trip if you want warm weather or take a cool bag with sweaters because it will be cold outside.
+The winds are most favorable from November to March so that’s when you should book your trip if you want mild weather and take a cool bag with sweaters because it will be cold outside.
+We went in July and it was stupid hot.
 By going on a cruise in the Mediterranean, you’ll also get those wonderful jaunts around Paris before heading home!

 #3 Cruising through Alaska